e-cloud/autofill-event/README.md

 This is a polyfill that fires change events when browsers autofill form fields without firing a change event.
 The implementation is generic so it works in any application that uses either jQuery and/or Angular.

->  warning: this poly fill doesn't fit with a submit button/input binding to the form state
+>  warning: this poly fill doesn't fit with a submit button/input binding to the form state.
+>           unless you click on **the page any point** you want to trigger a digest (it seems the action trigger the browser
+>           to do some real filling), then the button become enable.

 [Test page with manual tests](http://e-cloud.github.io/autofill-event/)